InternetProgrammingCS330/Sparrow/README.md

 }

-^ Sergei took these notes ...
+^ Sergei took these notes ... well